The Gradebook is a tool for instructors to calculate and store grade information and distribute it to learners.

 When marks are published, learners will be notified and will be able to see their marks from their Gradebook.
 If you do not wish learners to see the actual scores, you may choose not to publish the scores.

-1. Click the upper arrow of the corresponding assessment title and select Publish Marks to publish the mark of the selected assessment.
+1. Click the down arrow of the corresponding assessment title and select Publish All to publish the scores of the selected assessment so that learners can see the scores.

 Assessments that have weightage will contribute to the Final Score.
 Also, learner won't be able to perform the following actions when the final marks of a classroom is published: